Medicine (WR2/University Program), MD

 Addiction Medicine Pathway

 The School of Medicine has had a strong curriculum in the area of addiction medicine and addiction psychiatry for over three decades beginning with the cocaine epidemic in 1988 and extending through the current opioid epidemic.
 More and more medical students, residents, and practicing physicians seek additional education, experience, and the development of clinical expertise in the management of patients with substance use disorders.
 Based upon this increasing interest and the tremendous adverse effect of substance use disorders on our community and our patients, the addiction medicine pathway offers its student members a seminar series regarding SUDs, a preclinical elective on the opioid crisis, individual mentorship, research opportunities, clinical electives in local treatment programs and a series of additional enrichment opportunities regarding the identification and management of patients with substance use disorders.
-First year students apply within weeks of arriving to campus to be considered for membership of this important co-curricular pathway.
+First year students apply within weeks of arriving to campus to be considered for membership in this important co-curricular pathway.

 Andrew B. Kaufman World Medicine Pathway